 The beautiful blue waters of the VI remain warm and clear.
 The white sand beaches were not blown away.
 The palm trees are still in place and beginning to turn green again.

-Please check out our mission statement and make a donation to help us get back to work.
+Please check out our mission statement and make a donation to help us get our marine industry back to work.

 One of our founding members, Oriel Blake, is the Executive Director of the Virgin Islands Professional Charter Association (VIPCA) and along with pushing MRF forward she also pulled together a great Charter Boat Show this past week.
 This is THE show of the year for our term charter industry in the USVI and surrounding islands.
 The primary reason for the show is to connect luxury sailing yachts (term charter boats) who rent out for a week at a time with their global network of travel agents (charter brokers) who book this type of vacation.
 The show this year also served as a time to update and educate both yacht crew and charter brokers about the various rebuild efforts & current status of our island infrastructure and tourism offerings.